 At least 24 subjects must be used for experiments conducted in a controlled environment.
 This means that after subject screening, every stimulus must be rated by at least 24 subjects.

-At least 35 subjects must be used for experiments conducted in a public environment.

 9 Experiment design consideration

 When stimuli with intermittent impairments are included in an experiment, care must be taken to ensure that the impairment can be perceived within the artificial context of the subjective quality experiment.
 The first one second and the last one second of each stimulus should not contain freezing, rebuffering events, and other intermittent impairments.